 - PhD in neurobiology (molecular, cellular, developmental, systems) or related disciplines

 - A solid publication record with first-author research publication(s) in peer-reviewed international journals

 Desirable but not required

-- Prior experience with bioinformatics analysis is a plus
+- Prior experience with mouse neurobiology and molecular biology is a plus

-- Prior experience with mouse neurobiology is a plus
+- Prior experience with transcriptomics is a plus

 - A versatile and challenging job in a vibrant, world-class research environment operating at an international level